“Be Who You Are and Say What You Feel Because

-Thirdly, I want to speak openly and honestly about the distinct lack of INDEPENDANT RESEARCH in the UK and the rest of the world for Autoimmune Alopecia.
+Thirdly, I want to speak openly and honestly about the distinct lack of INDEPENDENT RESEARCH in the UK and the rest of the world for Autoimmune Alopecia.
 In all the years I have had this disease there has been very little progress with research.
 Any research done has been either in the interest of major drug companies or for other similar diseases such as Rheumatoid Arthritis.
 Because of the similarities of the two diseases those drugs used on RA patients are then tried on Alopecia Patients.
-The only substantial research was in 2010 by a Columbian Professor Dr Angela Christiano who found a genetic link between Alopecia, rheumatoid arthritis, Type 1 diabetes and celiac disease.
+The only substantial research was in 2010 by a Professor in Columbia called Dr Angela Christiano who found a genetic link between Alopecia, Rheumatoid Arthritis, Type 1 Diabetes and Celiac disease.
 This was a break through in my eyes since it opened up the opportunity to look into diet with the celiacs relationship and gluten intolerance.

-My interest in food and it’s scientific nature within the body combined with my many emotions such as anger and frustration of suffering Alopecia Universalis for most of my 20s with absolutly no help form the medical profession prompted me to set up the first ever independant research charity in the UK….
+My interest in food and it’s scientific nature within the body combined with my many emotions such as anger and frustration of suffering Alopecia Universalis for most of my 20s with absolutely no help form the medical profession prompted me to set up the first ever independent research charity in the UK….

 Autoimmune Alopecia Research UK is in the midst of being registered as a Scottish Charity and should be set up an running by the end of the year.
 This will be a very promising step forward for the Alopecia Community and I hope all will get behind it and support it’s campaign for raising awareness of the disease, educating others and ultimately funding for our own research to potentially cure it.